khoiipham/math-util/README.md

 ## Welcome to Math-Util repository.
-This repo offers multiple various math
+This repo offers multiple various math methods used in your projects as the helper ones.

-methods used in your projects as the helper ones.
+### You will find in this repo: